This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

+Described as “only slightly toxic” and used in some contexts medicinally, there are a few serious caveats since one does not always know the origin of their pigments.
 Avoid acid, high heat, and strong UV.
 Please see Monona Rossol's work for more information.
+NPIRI mentions analysis of free CN, which is normally tightly bound.
 Treat all pigments and paints with studio safety protocols.

 Dry Time